EndermanSUPREME/myKali_Scripts/CTF-Handle.md

 - Interact with every form, button, url, anything interactable
 - Track emails for safe-keeping
 - Run subdomain scans to kind hidden subdomains
+   * Even if a subdomain name seems unlikely, add it and try accessing it!
 - Gobuster to enumerate the website pages for panels: dashboard, admin, etc
 - Gobuster to enumerate a websites possible API
 - Use burpsuite to view headers to determine the technology behind the site